b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 8 (Crime Incidence Scene Processing).md

 – Allows the police to separate innocent information from evidence
 – The warrant must list which items can be seized.

+• Plain view doctrine
+– Objects falling in plain view (what your eyes can see) of an officer who has the right to be in position to have that view are subject to seizure without a warrant and may be introduced in evidence
+– Three criteria must be met:
+• Officer is where he or she has a legal right to be
+• Ordinary senses must not be enhanced by advanced technology in any way
+• Any discovery must be by chance